M&A Industry Experience

 - Landscaping Business.
 The seller wanted to retire and had previously hired another business broker that was unable to get them the price that they were looking for.
-We were introduced multiple potential buyers including some large Landscaping businesses that were looking to expand through acquisition.
+We introduced multiple potential buyers including some large Landscaping businesses that were looking to expand through acquisition.
 However, the best offer that was acceptable to the owner came from an individual from Pennsylvania that did not have experience in Landscaping but was interested in moving back to New York and buying a business near where he was from.
-We arranged bank financing so the seller only had to provide 10% of the price in the form of seller financing.
+We arranged bank financing, so the seller only had to provide 10% of the price in the form of seller financing.
 90% of the price was paid at the closing with the bank providing 70% of the price and the buyer 20%.

-To view our Contractor Businesses for sale please visit Contractor Businesses for sale.
+To view our Contractor Businesses for sale, please visit Contractor Businesses for sale.

-Engineering is another category that could go under Construction or Professional Services however we have decided to have it be a category on to itself due to the success we have had in selling Engineering Firms.
+Engineering is another category that could go under Construction or Professional Services; however, we have decided to have it be a category on to itself due to the success we have had in selling Engineering Firms.

-When selling an engineering firm the buyer must be either a licensed engineer or another company that acquires the engineering firm.
-However the acquiring firm does not necessarily need to be only an engineering firm.
+When selling an engineering firm, the buyer must be either a licensed engineer or another company that acquires the engineering firm.
+However, the acquiring firm does not necessarily need to be only an engineering firm.
 We have sold Engineering firms to Construction Companies as well as Architectural companies.

 Although we have had a lot of interest from individual engineers that don't own a business and want to acquire one, so far we have not had any that is the highest bidder.
 It has always been another company that has acquired and merged the engineering firm into an existing company.

-Whenever an engineering firm has been acquired it is always important for the seller to stay on after the sale to help with a transition with the customers and employees.
+Whenever an engineering firm has been acquired, it is always vital for the seller to stay on after the sale to help with a transition with the customers and employees.
 Their knowledge of the projects and work to be done is invaluable in the transition.
 The length of time of the transition has varied from a few 1. months to many years depending on the interest of buyer and seller.

 Here are two examples of engineering firms that we have sold:

-- Engineering Business in Bergen County, NJ(AAES Engineering, Inc.) The majority owner of this business was in his 60's and ready to transition into retirement and the minority partner was 50 and wanted to work for another 10 to 15 years.
+- Engineering Business in Bergen County, NJ(AAES Engineering, Inc.) The majority owner of this business was in his 60's and ready to transition into retirement, and the minority partner was 50 and wanted to work for another 10 to 15 years.
 He couldn't afford to buy the majority owner's share, so they agreed that it would be best to have a buyer who would retain the services of the minority partner.
 We were able to introduce several potential buyers who could agree to this and received multiple offers on the business.
-The best offer came from a large construction company with multiple offices that wanted to expand their capacity to provide engineering services.
+The best offer came from a large construction company with numerous offices that wanted to expand their capacity to provide engineering services.
 The buyers provided an employment agreement for the minority partner with terms that satisfied all parties.

-- Civil Engineering Business in Suffolk County(Savik & Murray LLP) The Owner was in his 60's and ready to transition into retirement.
+- Civil Engineering Business in Suffolk County(Savik & Murray LLP).
+The Owner was in his 60's and ready to transition into retirement.
 We were able to identify and introduce several potential buyers and received multiple offers on the business.
 The top offer came from an Architectural firm seeking to expand by providing engineering services.
 The architectural firm would also be able to increase their footprint with the addition of an office in Suffolk County where they had an existing client base.
 We were able to negotiate terms that satisfied both parties.

-When most people think of education they think of the types of schools that we went to from Kindergarten to High School and College.
+When most people think of education, they think of the types of schools that we went to from Kindergarten to High School and College.

-When we think of Education businesses we think of something different.
-Our experience in selling education business has been in selling preschools/daycares, driving schools, tutoring, child supplemental education, test preparation, adult education, educational camps, and niche education businesses.
+When we think of Education businesses, we think of something different.
+Our experience in selling education business has been in selling preschools/daycares, driving schools, tutoring, supplemental child education, test preparation, adult education, educational camps, and niche education businesses.

 Examples of two education businesses we have sold are:

 - Educational Franchise for Kids.
-A business that offers a variety of educational programs for kids ages under a year old to 8-year-olds.
+A company that offers a variety of educational programs for kids ages under a year old to 8-year-olds.
 Their goals are to ignite children’s passion for education.
 They also have educational camps and other opportunities to combine Fun & Learning.
-With our experience in selling educational businesses, we were able to get multiple potential buyers for this business opportunity and as a result was able to get the full asking price for the seller.
+With our experience in selling educational businesses, we were able to get multiple potential buyers for this business opportunity and as a result, was able to get the full asking price for the seller.